Impact Levels¶

 The Game Warden engineers can deploy applications to IL4 and IL5 (IL6 is on the roadmap), using additional security controls for higher levels of access.

-If you are authorized at the appropriate IL for that endpoint, you should be granted access.
+If you are authorized at the appropriate IL for your endpoint, you should be granted access.

 What is FedRAMP?